Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 print(index)
 ```

-Now that we have the initial state, we can predict the next state and detemine which oracle our input is going to flow so we can send our crdafted input for LSB oracle attack if the state is even, otherwise we will send an empty input to avoid the second oracle.
-But there is another problem. we approximately 1024 requests to do the attack (because it performs in $Log_n$ and the $n$ is 1024 bit), but there is a counter which limit the total number of requests to 1500
+Now that we have the initial state, we can predict the next state and determine which oracle our input will flow to send our crafted input for the LSB oracle attack if the state is even.
+Otherwise, we will send an empty input to avoid the second oracle.
+But there is another problem.
+We need approximately 1024 requests to make the attack (because it performs in $Log_n$ and the $n$ is 1024 bit), but there is a counter that limits the total number of requests to 1500

 ```py
 while counter <= 1500:
 ```

-Based on the value of state, around half of our reqeusts will go to the desired oracle, which results in sending about 750 requests and the remaining requests will not be accepted by the server anymore.
-Therefore, the decryption process will remain unfinished and we have to start from the beginning.
+Based on the state value, around half of our requests will go to the desired oracle, which results in sending about 750 requests.
+The remaining requests will not be accepted by the server anymore.
+Therefore, the decryption process will remain unfinished, and we have to start from the beginning.

-In order to overcome this challenge and based on the challenge name (twin oracle) we should somehow utilize both oracles to limit our boundaries of n to recover m, which is flag.
-After searching for a noticeable amount of time, I came up with the idea of exploting the second oracle's behaviour to decrypt the flag.
-Although I could not find direct reference to explain this attack but we can observe and illustrate it as an example.
+To overcome this challenge, based on the challenge name (twin oracle), we should utilize both oracles to limit our boundaries of n to recover m, which is the flag.
+After searching for a noticeable amount of time, I came up with exploiting the second oracle's behavior to decrypt the flag.
+Although I could not find a direct reference to explain this attack, we can observe and illustrate it as an example.

 According to the code
 ```py